kyleschmid/ObjectMerge/README.md

     	* Delete Duplicate: The victim will be deleted without any merging
     	* Keep Master: The victim will be merged into the master and the victim will be deleted
     * Check the "Clone Reparented Victim" checkbox if you'd like the victim to be cloned if it is the winner.
 This is useful for master-detail relationships that don't allow reparenting.
 In this case, the victim will be cloned and the master will be merged into the clone.
 The clone will then be reparented and inserted.
 Both the master and the victim will be deleted.
+	* Optionally check the "Merge All Fields" checkbox, which will copy non-null field values from the victim to corresponding null field values on the master for all writable fields during a merge.
+Merge behavior for fields defined in the Object Merge Fields related list will take precedent.
+If this checkbox is not checked, only fields defined in the Object Merge Fields related list will be merged.
 5. Click "New" on the Object Merge Fields related list
   	* Create a new object Merge Field record for every field you want to merge for this object
   	* Check the "Use for Matching" checkbox for any fields that you want to consider when finding duplicates
 	* Check the "Keep Least Recent Value" checkbox for any fields that you want to keep the least recent value for during a merge based on Field History Tracking data (cannot be used in conjunction with Keep Most Recent Value)
 	* Check the "Keep Most Recent Value" checkbox for any fields that you want to keep the most recent value for during a merge based on Field History Tracking data (cannot be used in conjunction with Keep Least Recent Value)
-	* Check the "Keep Null Value" checkbox if you have the "Keep Most Recent Value" checkbox checked and you want a null value to be kept during a merge if it is more recent than a non-null value
+	* Check the "Keep Null Value" checkbox if you have the "Keep Least Recent Value" or "Keep Most Recent Value" checkboxes checked and you want a null value to be kept during a merge if it is less/more recent than a non-null value
 	* Check the "Treat False as Null" checkbox if you want to treat a false value on a checkbox field as if it were null during a merge.
 This allows a true value to overwrite a false value.
 6. You're now ready to perform your first merge!
 Go to the Object Merge Pairs tab and click "New"
   	* Populate the Master ID with the ID of the record you want to keep